 Where the acquisition of a fixed asset is financed in part by a government grant, the amount of the grant is credited initially to the Government Grants Deferred Account.
-Amounts are released from this account to the Asset Management Revenue Account over the useful life of the asset, to match the depreciation charged on the asset to which it relates.
+Amounts are released from this account into service expenditure over the useful life of the asset, to match the depreciation charged on the asset to which it relates.
 The grants are accrued and credited to income in the same period in which the related expenditure was charged.